 Unfortunately, Peep This didn’t receive the commercial recognition it rightfully deserved.
-The album reached No. 78 on the Billboard 200.
+The album reached No. 78 on the Billboard 200 chart.
 His single “Infatuation” peaked at No. 92 on the Billboard Hot 100.
 The underwhelming chart performance didn’t define Foxx, though.

-Throughout the five seasons of the show, Foxx intentionally incorporated his musical talent because he believed in his craft that he had been perfecting since childhood.
+Throughout the show’s five seasons, Foxx intentionally incorporated his musical talent because he believed in the craft that he had been perfecting since childhood.
 In an interview with Oprah, he talked about how his grandmother envisioned his future in entertainment.

 “I won a classical piano scholarship to United States International University [in San Diego],” he said.
 “I’d been playing piano since I was five, when my grandmother said, ‘This is how you’re going to make your money.'”